Alfresco/alfresco-ng2-components/scripts/README.md

 # npm-build-all.sh

-***npm-build-all.sh*** this script provides an easy way to deal with the npm command and the correct sequence to build the ng2-components
+***npm-build-all.sh*** this script provides an easy way to deal with the npm command and the correct sequence to build the lib

 ## Options